This programme is subject to approval

 This programme is for any professional who deals with critically ill patients and wants to develop clinically and academically.
 Students will expand their knowledge by critically reviewing a broad range of published literature related to Critical Care.
 Expertise will be enhanced by projects that will take place in the learners’ own environment.
-Whether they opt for the MSc, PG Diploma or PG Certificate, this part-time Online Distance Learning programme will support graduates in becoming clinical and academic leaders in the field of Critical Care with a qualification from a world top 100 university.
+This part-time Online Distance Learning programme will support graduates in becoming clinical and academic leaders in the field of Critical Care with a qualification from a world top 100 university.

 Why this programme